Prompt Fuzzing for Fuzz Driver Generation: Design

 \subsection{Overview}

-The core principle behind \tool is the iterative construction of LLM prompts.
-These prompts are carefully crafted to enable the generation of diverse programs while simultaneously eliminating invalid ones through the use of runtime-based sanitization.
-Unlike grey-box fuzzers that focus on mutating input bytes of programs under test to reach deeper code, \tool focuses on mutating the prompts of LLMs to produce programs that cover a broader range of library API utilization.
-The workflow of \tool is depicted in \autoref{fig:workflow}.
-Initially, \tool extracts function signatures and type definitions from the headers of the libraries.
-These extracted details are then used to construct LLM prompts, instructing LLMs to generate programs that utilize the specified API combinations.
-The generated programs are then executed and sanitized based on their runtime behaviors.
-Code coverage is also collected during this sanitization process.
-Programs that pass the sanitization are stored in the \textit{seed bank}, while those that trigger unique branches are marked as \textit{unique seeds}.
-The code coverage of programs in the seed bank serves as feedback, guiding the mutation of the prompts.
-This feedback helps \tool compose prompts with API combinations that are more likely to explore new code paths.
-This iterative process continues until either no new branches are discovered or the query budget is exhausted.
-In the final stage, \tool infers the constraints imposed on library APIs within the seed programs.
-To enhance the fuzzing capabilities of these seed programs, \tool converts the arguments with fixed values in \textit{unique seeds} into arguments that can accept random bytes from fuzzers.
+\tool generates high-quality fuzz drivers for effective library bug detection via coverage-guided LLM prompt construction.
+Unlike grey-box fuzzers, which mutate input bytes to reach deeper program code, \tool mutates LLM prompts to produce programs that cover a broader range of library API utilization.
+Initially, \tool constructs a prompt using randomly selected library API functions.
+Then, it mutates this prompt based on coverage feedback until the fuzzing reaches convergence for the target library.
+The mutations target the API functions within the prompts to generate diverse programs.
+Simultaneously, the generated programs are validated at runtime to ensure correctness.
+The workflow of \tool is depicted in \autoref{fig: workflow}. \begin{enumerate} \item \tool extracts function signatures and type definitions from the header files of a C/C++ library and uses them to construct prompts for instructing LLMs to generate programs that call these functions. \item \tool executes the generated programs, validates them based on their runtime behavior, and eliminates the erroneous ones. \tool also collects code coverage during the executions. \item \tool stores programs that pass the validation in a \textit{seed bank}.
+It then uses their code coverage as feedback to mutate prompts towards API functions that are more likely to explore new code paths.
+This iterative process continues until \tool discovers no new paths or it exhausts the query budget. \item Finally, \tool infers the constraints imposed on library API functions within the seed programs.
+It converts the arguments of library API calls from constants, which LLMs generated, into variables that can take arbitrary values provided by the fuzzer while preserving the inferred constraints.
+To detect library bugs, \tool consolidates all the converted seed programs in a fuzz driver and then schedules each seed program to be fuzzed with random bytes from the fuzzers. \end{enumerate}